hpc-carpentry/old-hpc-workflows/_episodes/05-snakemake-python.md

 ~~~
 {: .language-python}

-Upon execution of the corresponding rule, Snakemake dutifully runs our Python code
+Upon execution of the corresponding rule, Snakemake runs our Python code
 in the `run:` block:

 ~~~